lineofflight/peddler/README.md

                     merchant_id: "Your Merchant ID")
 ```

-If you are creating a [client for another seller](https://developer.amazonservices.com/gp/mws/faq.html#developForSeller), pass the seller's Merchant ID and Marketplace ID along with the MWS Auth Token they obtained for you.
+If you are creating a [client for another seller](https://developer.amazonservices.com/gp/mws/faq.html#developForSeller), pass the seller's MWS Auth Token they obtained for you as well.

 ```ruby
 client = MWS.orders(primary_marketplace_id: "Seller's Marketplace ID",